It is almost impossible to eat badly in Thailand.

 - For Royal Caribbean, about the port of Phuket: Fun in Phuket.

 - An article about Ben Randall and The Human, Earth Project.
 I met Ben in Chiang Mai a few days before he left for Viet Nam to try to find a friend who was kidnapped and taken to China, sold as a “wife”.
 Six months later (yesterday, as I write this) he found her.
 Now they’re trying to see if she can go home to Viet Nam.
 He’s making a documentary about his search.

-- Visiting the dentist in Chiang Mai, Thailand (sometimes you just need to, but I’d go back if I needed major work done).
+- Visiting the dentist in Chiang Mai, Thailand (sometimes you just need a regular check-up, as I did, but I’d go back to Thailand if I needed major dental work).

 - My review of the De Lanna Boutique Hotel in Chiang Mai.